HEALTHY EATS: FRENCH FOOD THEN AND NOW

 Instead of butter, cheese or sauce;

-d) Add boiled vegetables, baby spinach DSC01250or herbs like parsley with aromatic oil like extra virgin olive oil to give a special touch for the flavour.
+d) Add boiled vegetables, baby spinach or herbs like parsley with aromatic oil like extra virgin olive oil to give a special touch for the flavour.
 You could add a little plain yoghurt as well.
 (This can function as a substitute or allow for the reduction of butter, cheese or sauce.)

 Instead of potatoes, rice or pasta for the side dish;